ongres/stackgres/doc/content/en/03-tutorial/02-stackgres-installation/_index.md

     --set-string grafana.secretUserKey=admin-user \
     --set-string grafana.secretPasswordKey=admin-password \
     --set-string adminui.service.type=LoadBalancer \
     stackgres-charts/stackgres-operator
 ```
-> You can specify the version adding `--version 1.0.0` to the Helm command.
+> You can specify the version to the Helm command.
+For example you may add `--version 1.0.0` to install verion `1.0.0`.

 Note that using `adminui.service.type=LoadBalancer` will create a network load balancer, which may incur in additional costs.
 You may alternatively use `ClusterIP` if that's your preference.